Golf Blog Feature

-Step 1 - The lie
+Step 1 - The Lie

-Step 2 - The ball
+Step 2 - The Ball

-The softer the ball outer the more spin you'll get, this is because it generates more friction in the shot.
-Here I'd recommend playing with aTitleist Pro V1 (This is the ball used by Jordan Speith, Justin Thomas and Ricky Folwer plus quite a few others).
-Just remember if you're practising at the range with range balls you'll get less backspin than out on the course, hence the recommendation to take your own balls to a practice bunker.
-As you can see from the data below from GolfWRX (Source here) the pro V1 has a considerably greater spin rate than other balls –
+The softer the ball's cover, the more spin you'll get, because it generates more friction between the club and the ball during the shot.
+If spin is your main objective, I'd recommend playing with a Titleist Pro V1 (this is the ball used by Jordan Speith, Justin Thomas and Ricky Fowler plus quite a few others).
+Just remember if you're practicing at the range with range balls you'll get less backspin than you do with the ball you play on the course.
+So we would even recommend buying some used golf balls of the same brand you play, and using them just for practice.
+It's important to know how the ball you play on the course reacts, and different balls will absolutely have differing results.
+As you can see from the data below from GolfWRX (Source here) the Pro V1 has a considerably greater spin rate than other balls.

-Step 3 - The correct stance
+Step 3 - The Correct Stance

-Here’s my golden rules for your stance
+Here are my golden rules for your stance:

 - Keep the stance open, aim slightly left of your target and open your club face slightly

-Step 4 - Striking the ball
+Step 4 - Striking the Ball